ding-lab/CromwellRunner/README.md

 in one group can be varied independently of those in another.

-In the case of paths to e.g. dbSnP DB, which will differ between system and reference, the system parameters will include DBSNP_ROOT, which will yield reference specific path defined in collection as e.g., "DBSNP_ROOT/dbSnP-COSMIC.REF.vcf.gz"
+In the case of paths to e.g. dbSnP DB, which will differ between system and reference, the system parameters will include `DBSNP_ROOT`, which will yield reference specific path defined in collection as e.g., `DBSNP_ROOT/dbSnP-COSMIC.REF.vcf.gz`

 ## Example Workflows

-The base directory contains sipmple scripts which take advantage of functionality in ./src.
+The base directory contains sipmple scripts which take advantage of functionality in `./src`.
-Other example configuration files and scripts used for specific workflows are saved in appropriate projects in ../example_workflows.
+Other example configuration files and scripts used for specific workflows are saved in appropriate projects in `../example_workflows`.
 These are generally copied to `./config` to be modified and used for specific runs.
-Configuration files in this directory are not saved to git, though relevant examples can be copied to ../example_workflows
+Configuration files in this directory are not saved to git, though relevant examples can be copied to `../example_workflows`

 Template directory contains cromwell and YAML configuration templates.
 These are not generally modified per run by hand.